Petteri Pennanen

-Petteri Pennanen (born 19 September 1990) is a Finnish football player who plays as a midfielder for Ilves.
+Petteri Henri Juhana Pennanen (born 19 September 1990) is a Finnish professional footballer who plays as a central midfielder for Veikkausliiga club KuPS.

 Club career

-A product of local KuPS, Pennanen made his senior début on 29 April 2007, aged 16, against VIFK.
+A product of local Kuopion Palloseura (KuPS), Pennanen made his senior début on 29 April 2007, aged 16, against VIFK.
 A month later, he was a starter against PK-35.
 That season he appeared in 13 first-team matches.
 In February 2009 Pennanen signed a two-year contract with the Dutch team Twente along with teammate Tuomas Rannankari.

 After not making a single appearance for the Twente's first-team, Pennanen left the Dutch champions during winter 2011 and signed with TPS.
 He signed with RoPS before the 2014 season.

 On 14 January 2020, Pennanen left KuPS and signed a contract with Indonesian Liga 1 club Persikabo 1973.

 In 2021, Pennanen joined USL Championship side Sacramento Republic.
 Pennanen was released by Sacramento following the 2021 season.

 On 14 December 2021, he signed a three-year contract with Ilves.

+On 23 July 2023, Indian Super League club Hyderabad announced the signing of Pennanen on a one-year deal.
+In February 2024, Pennanen terminated his contract with Hyderabad due to unpaid salaries.

+On 28 February 2024, Pennanen returned to Finland and Kuopio after signing a one-year deal with his hometown club KuPS, with an option to extend for one more, reuniting with his former coach Jani Honkavaara.
+On 24 July, his deal was extended for the 2025.
+On 21 September, Pennanen helped his team to win the 2024 Finnish Cup title by scoring a brace in the final in a 2–1 win against Inter Turku.
+On 19 October, Pennanen scored the winning goal in the last match of the season against HJK Helsinki, helping his side secure the Veikkausliiga championship title and completing the club's first-ever double.

+International career

+Pennanen represented Finland at under-19 and under-21 youth national team levels.
+He made his full senior national team debut on 26 January 2013, in a friendly match against Sweden.